 Air brake systems shall include system for anti-compounding of the service and parking brakes.

-Buses using hydraulic brakes shall have power assist brakes.
+Public school buses using hydraulic brakes shall have power assist brakes.
 Hydraulic line pressure shall not exceed recommendation of chassis or brake manufacturer.

+All non-parking pawl transmissions shall incorporate a park brake interlock that requires the service brake to be applied to allow release of the parking brake.

-6. Bumper, Front.
+6. Bumper, Front

-The front bumper on buses of Type A-2 (with GVWR greater than 14,500 pounds), Type B, Type C, and D shall be pressed steel channel painted black at least 3/16 inches thick and not less than 8 inches wide (high).
+The front bumper on Types A2, C, and D public school buses shall be pressed steel channel, painted black at least three-sixteenths inches thick and not less than eight inches wide (high).
 It shall extend beyond the forward-most part of the body, grille, hood and fenders and shall extend to the outer edges of the fenders at the bumper’s top line.
-Type A buses having a GVWR of 14,500 pounds or less may be equipped with an OEM- supplied front bumper.
-The front bumper shall be of sufficient strength to permit being pushed by another vehicle on a smooth surface with a 5 degree (8.7 percent) grade, without permanent distortion.
+Type A1 public school buses may be equipped with an Original Equipment Manufacturer (OEM) supplied front bumper.
+The front bumper shall be of sufficient strength to permit being pushed by another vehicle on a smooth surface with a five degree (8.7 percent) grade, without permanent distortion.
 The contact point on the front bumper is intended to be between the frame rails, with as wide a contact area as possible.
 If the front bumper is used for lifting, the contact points shall be under the bumper attachments to the frame rail brackets unless the manufacturer specifies different lifting points in the owner’s manual.
 Contact and lifting pressures should be applied simultaneously at both lifting points.

-The front bumper shall be of sufficient strength to permit pushing a vehicle of equal gross vehicle weight, per Section B, without permanent distortion to the bumper, chassis or body.
+The front bumper shall be of sufficient strength to permit pushing a vehicle of equal gross vehicle weight (GVW) without permanent distortion to the bumper, chassis or body.

 C. The bumper shall be designed or reinforced so that it will not deform when the bus is lifted by a chain that is passed under the bumper (or through the bumper if holes are provided for this purpose) and attached to both tow hooks/eyes.
 For the purpose of meeting this specification, the bus shall be empty and positioned on a level, hard surface and both tow hooks/eyes shall share the load equally.

-7. Clutch.
+7. Clutch

 Torque capacity shall be equal to or greater than the engine torque output.
 Clutch facing shall be non-asbestos.